-1 Qualifying Exams 2 Course Requirements: 6 courses (at least 4 5xx-level courses, up to 2 4xx-level courses) with a minimum of 3.0 average 3 Advisor Selection: Active engagement in advisor selection through individual and group meetings, acceptance into a lab by the end of the first year of study 4 General Examination: Preliminary requirements: 1. overall GPA of 3.0 or better in six courses as described above 2. satisfactory research progress as evaluated by the research advisor Examination before the Generals Committee: 3. written proposal and oral defense for the chosen area of thesis research 4. written independent research proposal and its oral defense 5 Teaching: two semesters at half-time or one semester at full-time 6 Third Year Seminar Presentation 7 Out of Field Proposal: second original research proposal 8 Thesis Completion: progress overseen by thesis committee 9 Final Public Oral (FPO): thesis defense
+1 Qualifying Exams 2 Course Requirements: 6 graduate-level courses (at least 4 5xx-level courses, up to 2 4xx-level courses) with a minimum of 3.0 average 3 Adviser Selection: Active engagement in adviser selection through individual and group meetings, acceptance into a lab by the end of the first year of study 4 General Examination: Preliminary requirements: overall GPA of 3.0 or better in six courses as described above satisfactory research progress as evaluated by the research adviser Examination before the Generals Committee: written proposal and oral defense for the chosen area of thesis research written independent research proposal and its oral defense 5 Teaching: two semesters at half-time or one semester at full-time 6 Third Year Seminar Presentation 7 Out of Field Proposal: second original research proposal 8 Thesis Completion: progress overseen by thesis committee 9 Final Public Oral (FPO): thesis defense

-Breadth Requirement
+- Breadth Requirement

-Students are required to demonstrate a breadth of knowledge in the field of Chemistry by passing qualifying exams in at least three of the following subfields: organic chemistry, inorganic chemistry, physical chemistry, biochemistry, and chemical physics.
+Students are required to demonstrate a breadth of knowledge in the field of Chemistry in at least three of the following subfields: organic chemistry, inorganic chemistry, physical chemistry, biochemistry, and chemical physics.
+The student may fulfill the breadth requirement through their graduate-level coursework.